ChaiBapchya/books/README.md

 1. ~~Do it today by Keith Ferrazzi~~
 1. Seeking Wisdom by Peter Bevelin
 1. Mark McCormack what they don't teach you at HBS
-1. Dr. Will Miller and Glenn Sparks, in their book Refrigerator Rights: Creat- ing Connections and Restoring Relationships
+1. Dr. Will Miller and Glenn Sparks, in their book Refrigerator Rights: Creating Connections and Restoring Relationships
+1. ~~Never Eat Alone - Keith Ferrazzi~~

 ### Business / Leadership
 1. option b